bigyambat/TRGN516_Final_Project/README.md

-# cBioPortal Dataset
+# MongoDB Analysis using A cBioPortal Dataset on Oligoastrocytoma, Oligodendroglioma, and Anaplastic Astrocytoma

 # Introduction

-MongoDB will be the primary database used to make queries on the data.
+This final project consists in building a database (i.e., SQL, Mongo) to query clinical & genomic data and creating a R shiny application.
+In my case, MongoDB will be the primary database used to make queries on the data.

+General Workflow:

+1. Create a MongoDB database
+2. Make five queries exploring your dataset (20pts)
+3. Build an interactive web application (apps) with R shinny (20 pts), feel free to use any of the templates reviewed in class.

 # Database Information and Objective